Last Updated: May 2026 | Author: Munir Ardi

 In the United States, anyone can buy or own a business.
 However, working for that business is a different story.

-• H-1B Visa Holders: You can be a “passive investor” (shareholder) in a business, but you generally cannot actively manage it or draw a salary from it, as this conflicts with your sponsored employment.
+- H-1B Visa Holders: You can be a “passive investor” (shareholder) in a business, but you generally cannot actively manage it or draw a salary from it.

-• Undocumented Immigrants: There is no federal law prohibiting you from starting a business.
-In fact, many undocumented immigrants operate successful LLCs as independent contractors.
+- Undocumented Immigrants: There is no federal law prohibiting you from starting a business.
+Many operate successful LLCs as independent contractors.

 Warning: Always consult with an immigration attorney before registering your business to ensure you do not violate your visa terms.